lilac-tech/File-Sharing-System/README.md

 # Setup
  You need to have python installed.

- Run main.py and yor're done.
+  1.Run main.py and you're done.